-Is Finland a rich country?
+Is Finland a wealthy country?

 Finland has a highly industrialized, largely free-market economy with per capita GDP almost as high as that of Austria and the Netherlands and slightly above that of Germany and Belgium.
 Trade is important, with exports accounting for over one-third of GDP in recent years.
 The government is open to, and actively takes steps to attract, foreign direct investment.